omundy/learn-javascript/README.md

 Javascript / Node for data visualization, mapping, browser extensions, desktop and mobile apps, and more...

+## Working with Dates and Times
+See [topics-time.md](topics-time.md) to work with time, events, or running code at specific times.

+## Working with Data
+See [topics-data.md](topics-data.md) to learn how to work with, import, clean, and transform data with Javascript.

 ## Data Visualization
-See [topics-visualization.md](topics-visualization.md) for information about developing charts and data visualizations with Javascript.
+See [topics-data-visualization.md](topics-data-visualization.md) for information about developing charts and data visualizations with Javascript.

 ## Browser Extensions
 See [topics-extensions.md](topics-extensions.md) for information about developing browser extensions.

-### Mapping
+## Mapping
 See [topics-maps.md](topics-maps.md) for information about developing interactive maps with Javascript.